openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_responses`: REQUIRED.
 JSON array that contains Credential Response objects as defined in (#credential_request) and/or Deferred Credential Response objects as defined in (#deferred-credential_request).
 Every entry of the array corresponds to the Credential Request object at the same array index in the `credential_requests` parameter of the Batch Credential Request.
 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).
-* `callback_id`: OPTIONAL.
-A JSON string identifying all of the issued credentials that the Wallet includes in the callback as defined in (#callback).

 Below is a non-normative example of a Batch Credential Response in an immediate issuance flow: